-Total future minimum lease payments to be received under lease agreements are shown above and to the left.
+Total future minimum lease payments to be received under lease agreements are shown on the following page.

-NOTE 11: SUBSCRIPTION ARRANGEMENTS
+SUBSCRIPTION ARRANGEMENTS

-The University has software subscriptions from external parties for various terms under long-term. noncancelable arrangements.
+The University has software subscriptions from external parties for various terms under long-term, noncancelable arrangements.
 The subscriptions expire at various dates through 2031 and some provide for renewal options ranging from one year to five years.
-Subscription payments are made monthly and annually ranging from \$4,116 - \$600,000, with an estimated incremental borrowing rate of 3.25%.
-In accordance with GASB Statement No. 96, the University records right-to-use assets and subscription liabilities based on the present value of expected payments over the subscription term of the respective software.
+Subscription payments are made monthly and annually ranging from \$0 - \$492,546, with an estimated incremental borrowing rate ranging from 3.25% - 4.00%.
+In accordance with GASB Statement No. 96, the University records rightto-use assets and subscription liabilities based on the present value of expected payments over the subscription term of the respective software.

 Some software subscriptions require variable payments based on usage of the underlying asset and are not included in the measurement of the SBITA liability.
 Those variable payments are recognized as outflows of resources in the periods in which the obligation for those payments is incurred.
-During the year ended June 30, 2023, the university made variable payments as required by software subscription agreements totaling \$106.064.
+During the year ended June 30, 2024, the university made variable payments as required by software subscription agreements totaling \$69,975.

-Future commitments for software subscriptions having remaining terms in excess of one year as of June 30, 2023 are shown above and to the left.
-Right-to-use subscription assets acquired through outstanding arrangements are shown above.
+Future commitments for software subscriptions having remaining terms in excess of one year as of June 30, 2024 are shown to the right.
+Right-to-use subscription assets acquired through outstanding arrangements are shown below.